-- One musical score that demonstrates original musical thought and the fundamentals of compositional technique
+- One notated musical score that demonstrates original musical thought and the fundamentals of compositional technique

 - One self-produced recording of an original work (can be made using any combination of acoustic and virtual instruments)

 - Additional work samples: We want to get a sense of how you think and interact with various disciplines and technologies.
 Please include anything that might paint a bigger picture of your creativity or interests.
 Multimedia art, interactive digital art, literary interests, improvisation, and computer-generated compositions are encouraged.

-- Within the Personal Statement describing your decision to apply to SFCM, please also detail your interest and/or experience with music outside of the classical tradition, as well as your musical training background.
+- In the required Personal Statement essay describing your decision to apply to SFCM, please also detail your interest and/or experience with music outside of the classical tradition, as well as your musical training background.

 - Essay: Choose one topic (200-250 words)

 - Recent developments in music technology provide the modern composer with practically limitless creative possibilities.
 Describe your thoughts on the intersection of technology and music.

 Final Audition Portfolio

-- Performance of a selection of music on the piano that demonstrates basic knowledge of music theory and hand coordination.
+- Audiovisual performance of a selection of music on the piano or keyboard that demonstrates basic knowledge of music theory and hand coordination.
 Pieces can vary in difficulty.
 If you would like to prepare something more advanced, we encourage you to do so.
 The following are examples of beginner to intermediate pieces that could be performed with a few months of practice for non-pianists.
 The entire work does not need to be performed, only selections: